What do blood glucose meters do?

-Home glucose monitoring is done with a glucose meter, a small, portable machine that measures the amount of blood glucose in your blood.
-Each meter comes with a lancing device specially designed to draw a small sample of blood from your fingertip as painlessly as possible.
-Once you have a sample of blood, it is placed on a test strip, which is then read by the meter.
+A glucose meter is a small, portable machine that comes with a lancing device specially designed to draw a small sample of blood from your fingertip as painlessly as possible.
+Once you have a small drop of blood on your fingertip, you place it on a test strip, which is then inserted into and read by the meter.

-Meters are usually obtained at retail pharmacies or diabetes clinics.
-If you are going to purchase a meter for the first time, it is best to receive training from the pharmacist or diabetes educator.
+Meters are usually obtained at retail pharmacies or diabetes education centres.
+If you are going to purchase a meter for the first time, ask for training from the pharmacist or diabetes educator.
 Call ahead and schedule an appointment to learn the best technique for accurate results.

-- Wash your hands with warm water and soap, and dry them well.
+- Before testing wash your hands with warm water and soap, and dry them well.
 Avoid alcohol, as it can dry your skin.

 - Set your lancing device at a comfortable depth.
 Try a different lancing device if the one you are using is not comfortable.